preames/public-notes/deref+nofree.rst

 Migration
 ==========

 Existing bytecode will be upgraded to the weaker non-global semantics.
-This provides forward compatibility, but does lose optimization potential.
+This provides forward compatibility, but does lose optimization potential for previously compiled bytecode.

-Frontends which want the point in time semantics should emit deref and not nofree.

-Frontends using the GC abstract machine model (in which deallocation is UB) should emit the "gc.abstract_model" flags.
+C++ and GC'd language frontends don't change.

 Rustc should emit noalias where possible.
 In particular, 'a' in the case 'bar' above is currently not marked noalias and results in lost optimization potential as a result of this change.
 According to the rustc code, this is legal, but currently blocked on a noalias related miscompile.
 See https://github.com/rust-lang/rust/issues/54462 and https://github.com/rust-lang/rust/issues/54878 for further details.
+(My current belief is that all llvm side blockers have been resolved.)

 Frontends which want the global semantics should emit noalias, nofree, and nosync where appropriate.
-If this is not enough to recover optimizations in common cases, please follow up on llvm-dev.
+If this is not enough to recover optimizations in common cases, please explain why not.
+It's possible we've failed to account for something.

 Alternative Designs
 ===================